 Hooray For Earth

-Following up a critically acclaimed debut album is no one’s idea of a good time.
-It’s the type of intense pressure that, more often than not, leads to unfortunate stylistic departures and play-it-safe sequels.
-For Hooray for Earth leader Noel Heroux, plotting the band’s sophomore album Racy (out July 29th via yours truly) required ignoring expectations and stripping away baggage, musical and otherwise.
+Following up a critically acclaimed debut album can be an artist’s worst nightmare.
+It brings the type of intense pressure that, more often than not, leads to unfortunate stylistic departures and play-it-safe sequels.
+For Hooray For Earth leader Noel Heroux, plotting the band’s sophomore album Racy (2014) required ignoring expectations and stripping away baggage, musical and otherwise.
 “This album is the most intentional thing I’ve ever put together”, Heroux says.
-“I wanted everything loud and direct so you don’t have to guess at what you’re getting into”.
+“I wanted everything loud and direct so you don’t have to guess at what you’re getting into.”

-While the band spent a good chunk of the last year in hibernation mode, Heroux has hardly been idle.
-After making an appearance on Twin Shadow’s sophomore album Confess, Heroux spent time producing, writing, and occasionally playing guitar with several NYC bands including Cymbals Eat Guitars and Autre Ne Veut, prompting Brooklyn Vegan to declare that “(Heroux) is proving to be one of the city’s most resourceful and creative guitarists.”
+While the band spent a good chunk of 2013 in hibernation mode, Heroux had hardly been idle.
+After making an appearance on Twin Shadow’s sophomore album Confess, Heroux spent time producing, writing, and occasionally playing guitar with several NYC bands including Cymbals Eat Guitars and Autre Ne Veut, prompting Brooklyn Vegan to declare that “[Heroux] is proving to be one of the city’s most resourceful and creative guitarists.”

 "HFE is an indie-pop band that really isn't beholden to any sort of trend...
-Noel Heroux's delivering a deceptively forceful performance while drums boom and guitars chug, waiting for the festival masses to arrive." - Pitchfork
+Noel Heroux is delivering a deceptively forceful performance while drums boom and guitars chug, waiting for the festival masses to arrive." - Pitchfork